Legislature(2021 - 2022)GRUENBERG 120

 MR. CORDERO explained that typically, each department determines

-a plan they want to submit to DMVA and DMVA develops the
+a plan it wants to submit to DMVA and DMVA develops the

 mitigation and response.
 He noted that DOA is included in the